What is a SERP, and why do they matter?

 Despite the competition from paid ads and the number of no-click searches, there’s still more than enough organic traffic.
 However, you’ve got to know how to use the SERPs to your advantage.

 Every SERP has its leader of the pack, and these folks put a lot of work into maintaining that position, so you’ve got to work hard to unseat them.

 The great thing about SEO is you’re in complete control of the content you put out and how you appear in the SERP.
 If you use this wisely, you can significantly boost your CTR and positively influence your organic traffic.
 Here’s how.

 Produce High-Quality, Relevant Content

-If you’re not achieving these two goals, then Google has no incentive to put you on page one because you’re not helping searchers achieve their goals.
+If you’re not achieving these two goals, Google has no incentive to put you on page one because you’re not helping searchers achieve their goals.

 This element is where your keyword research comes in handy to help you figure out precisely what your audience wants to see.
-When you know what your target audience is looking for, then you can provide the hyper-relevant content that attracts people to your website.
+When you know what your target audience is looking for, you can provide hyper-relevant content that attracts people to your website.

 Make Your Listing Stand Out